HHachem001/Legal_Tech/README.md

 - **Document Generation:** Legal Draft utilizes the [DOCXTemplater library](https://github.com/open-xml-templating/docxtemplater) for document generation, ensuring efficient and accurate document creation.

+## Current Known Issues in Legal Draft Version 11.023A

+- Downloading the A.I.
+Model causes the page to stutter / freeze
+- Page does not display loading status while A.I. is generating a response.
+User may be led to believe page is frozen while it is in fact generating a response
+- Document generator may occasionally place "undefined" in document text instead of users text.
+- Tokenizer feature in the experimental contract summarizer does not properly re-assemble the generated output causing some words to be cut off.

 ## Acknowledgments

 - **Creator:** Legal Draft was created by Hashim Hachem with the assistance GPT3.5.